cheryvanessa/VGR-App/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

+## Schema

+Here's a Schema for our data:

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: